coletonodonnell/coleton.io/content/posts/algo.md

 ##### Ideas Behind Merging

-Given two sorted arrays, we are going to incremement over each and merge, eg.:
+Given two sorted arrays, we are going to incremement over each and merge, e.g.:

 ```
 n = 0